spiritix/lada-cache/README.md

 - Possibility to cache only specific models or exclude some models
 - Makes use of [Laravel Redis](http://laravel.com/docs/5.4/redis) (supports [clustering](https://laravel.com/docs/5.4/redis#introduction))
 - Supports PHP7

+## Performance

+The performance gain achieved by using Lada Cache varies between 5% and 95%.
+It heavily depends on the quantity and complexity of your queries.
+The more (redundant) queries per request your application fires and the more complex they are, the bigger the performance gain will be.
+Another important factor to consider is the amount of data returned by your queries, if a query returns 500MB of data, Lada Cache won't make it faster at all.
+Based on experience, the performance gain in a typical Laravel web application is around 10-30%.

+Other than the performance gain, an essential reason to use Lada Cache is the reduced the load on the database servers.
+Depending on your infrastructure, this may result in reasonable lower cost and introduce new possibilities to scale up your application.

 ## Why?